sandeepkj90/interview_prep/CLASS.md

-# **HTML Elements Categorized Based on CSS Properties**
+### **HTML Elements Categorized Based on CSS Properties**

 HTML elements can be classified into different categories based on how CSS properties apply to them.
-Below is a structured list that groups HTML tags according to their styling behavior in CSS.

 ---